W. Michael Blumenthal: Education

 Blumenthal found his first full-time job earning $40 per week as a billing clerk for the National Biscuit Company.
 He later enrolled at San Francisco City College and supported himself doing part-time work, including truck driver, night elevator operator, busboy and movie theater ticket-taker.
 He also worked as an armored guard and at a wax factory, where he filled "little paper cups with wax" from midnight until 8 a.m.

-He was admitted to the University of California, Berkeley where he graduated Phi Beta Kappa in 1951 with a B.S. degree in international economics.
+Blumenthal was admitted to the University of California, Berkeley where he graduated Phi Beta Kappa in 1951 with a B.S. degree in international economics.
 It was also where he met and married Margaret Eileen Polley in 1951.
 In 1952 Blumenthal became a naturalized U.S. citizen.

-He was offered a scholarship to attend the Woodrow Wilson School of Public and International Affairs at Princeton University, in New Jersey.
+Blumenthal was offered a scholarship to attend the Woodrow Wilson School of Public and International Affairs at Princeton University, in New Jersey.
 From there, he earned a Master of Arts and Master of Public Affairs in 1953, followed by a Ph.D. in economics in 1956.
 Blumenthal's doctoral dissertation was titled "Labor-management relations in the German steel industry, 1947-54."
 For income, his wife worked as a secretary and he taught economics at Princeton from 1954 to 1957.
 He also worked as a labor arbitrator for the state of New Jersey from 1955 to 1957.